rowgregory/modern/README.md

-# modern
+# Coastal Referral Exchange

 A modern business networking SaaS platform that helps professionals connect, collaborate, and grow.
 Built for speed, simplicity, and smart connections.
-Modern is where business gets personal.
+Coastal Referral Exchange is where business gets personal.